Explore | Learn | Create

 T: 519-452-4430, ext.
 6037

-The Girls Exploring Technology Camp is offered in partnership with:
+The Kids Exploring Technology Camp is offered in partnership with:

 "This was a great camp.
 Emily had an outstanding time and is already looking forward to the next camp.
 Thank you for the great programming and support!"